-The charity's trustees are responsible for the preparation of the accounts.
-The trustees consider that an audit is not required for this year under section 144(2) of the Charities Act 2011 (the 2011 Act) and that an independent examination is needed.
+The Charity's Trustee is responsible for the preparation of the accounts.
+The Trustee considers that an audit is not required for this year under section 144(2) of the Charities Act 2011 (the 2011 Act) and that an independent examination is needed.